Rok posing in front of Palmyra’s Monumental Arch ruins, Syria, West Asia

 Aleppo is one of the oldest continuously inhabited cities in the world and the biggest in Syria, also reinforced by its strategic location at the end of the Silk Road.
 Aleppo has impressive souks (bazaars), hammams, madrasas (educational institution), mosques and churches; all in need of more care and preservation work.

-The city is not particularly attractive due to lack of parks or trees, but the historical souk within the walled, ancient part of the city is more colorful than any I have seen in the whole Turkey.
+The city is not particularly attractive due to the lack of parks or trees and doesn’t offer many things to do or places to visit.
+However, the historical souk within the walled old town is more colorful than any I had seen in all of Turkey.
 For the citizens of Aleppo, the souk was always a place of social and cultural exchange, as well as commerce.

 In my guesthouse, I met Nido from Tajikistan and Ali from Iran.